 Cosmetics market environment

 The domestic cosmetics market has reached maturity.
 Against this backdrop, competition has intensified, fueled largely by the reorganization of corporate groups through M&A, the entry of new competitors into the market from different industries and the rising influence of distributors and retailers through alliances and integration.
 Consequently, the operating results and financial position of the Group could be adversely affected in the event that the Group cannot appropriately respond to unforeseen changes in the competitive environment.
-For this reason, in addition to actively developing overseas markets, especially in China and ASEAN region, we will focus on cultivating new business areas under the new medium-term management plan.
+For this reason, in addition to actively developing overseas markets, we will focus on cultivating new business areas.

 Research & development

 R&D is one source of the Group’s competitive strength, and the Company intends to maintain investment in this area.
 R&D activities are undertaken in accordance with the annual R&D plan to ensure effective and efficient pursuits, but if the development of a new product is a long-term effort, the results may not be seen until years later.
 Also, in some cases, when anticipated results cannot be achieved, and the development period may need to be extended or additional investment may be required, in the end, a product still might not reach commercialization.
 Furthermore, even if a product does reach this stage, it may not necessarily find favor with customers because of uncertainties precipitated by any number of factors.
 If the initially anticipated results of R&D cannot be achieved as such, the operating results and financial position of the Group could be adversely affected.
-For this reason, with a view to shortening the development period prior to product commercialization and improving the accuracy of such process, the Group established the Technical Development Center, a new R&D base, and will commence the operation of the Technical Development Center since 2024.
+For this reason, with a view to shortening the development period prior to product commercialization and improving the accuracy of such process, the Group’s Technical Development Center (TDC), a new R&D base, has been in operations since 2024.

 Manufacturing and quality assurance

 Efforts are made to continuously secure at appropriate prices the volume of raw materials required to manufacture products by using diversified sources of supply and by maintaining good relationships with suppliers, under the supervision of divisions within the Group responsible for procuring raw materials.
 However, if an unexpected situation arose due to circumstances not of the Group’s doing, the procurement of the necessary raw materials could be disrupted.
-In addition, the Group’s cosmetics are manufactured at two locations, in Japan at POLA CHEMICAL INDUSTRIES' Fukuroi Factory, in Shizuoka Prefecture, and in Australia at Jurlique’s Mount Barker Factory, in South Australia.
+In addition, the Group’s cosmetics are manufactured at three locations, in Japan at POLA CHEMICAL INDUSTRIES' Fukuroi Factory, in the city of Fukuroi, Shizuoka Prefecture, TDC, in the city of Yokohama, Kanagawa Prefecture, and in Australia at Jurlique’s Mount Barker Factory, in South Australia.
 Steps are taken to ensure practices in line with quality control standards to maintain and improve quality.
 But if issues with product quality, however remote the possibility, were to arise, the operating results and financial position of the Group could be adversely affected.
-To preempt such issues, the Quality Assurance Committee, which is composed of quality assurance staff from each Group company, strives to strengthen the Group’s quality assurance framework by formulating the POLA ORBIS Group Quality Assurance Guidelines and sharing the results of audits of subcontractors.
+To preempt such issues, the Group organized the Group QCD Committee, which is composed of quality assurance staff from each Group company.
+The committee strives to strengthen the Group’s quality assurance framework.

 The Group’s main sales points are in Japan, but Group companies are also developing business in the Asia-Pacific region, where demand is expected to continue to grow, and further development will be pursued in overseas markets.
 Business activities in these overseas markets inherently carry the risk of social upheaval caused by economic instability, political unrest, labor problems, the outbreak of war, terrorist attacks and the spread of infectious diseases.
 The manifestation of such risks could adversely affect the operating results and financial position of the Group.
 For these reasons, in addition to information collected by overseas subsidiaries and the Company’s divisions in charge of overseas businesses, the Multiple Intelligence Research Center (MIRC), a body in charge of collecting important information for the Group’s management and business development, swiftly gathers information around the world.
 This action not only enables us to avoid risks through early risk detection, but also identify opportunities to expand existing businesses and develop new business areas.
 The Group is also striving to strengthen alliances with other companies and industries, universities, and research institutions, and is pursuing initiatives to increase corporate value over the medium to long term.